ASD-Blueprint/desktop.gov.au/patterns/byod.md

 This pattern suggests **two BYOD access options** dependent on the risk appetite of the Agency and provides some known risk and ISM control guidance.

 Agencies adopting BYOD should perform their own risk assessments and follow ACSC guidance in regards to the requirements surrounding the platform and adequate separation between private and corporate data.
-The ACSC recommend that BYOD should not be used to access SECRET or TOP SECRET systems.

-This pattern does not discuss agency policy surrounding the use of personally owed devices.
-The following guidance from the ACSC is:
+This pattern does not discuss Agency policy surrounding the use of personally owed devices.
+The following guidance from the ACSC for OFFICIAL and PROTECTED BYOD implementation is:

-* Legal advice is sought prior to allowing privately-owned mobile devices to access systems or data (**ISM** security control 1297)
+* Legal advice is sought prior to allowing privately-owned mobile devices to access systems or data (**ISM** control 1297)
-* Personnel accessing OFFICIAL and PROTECTED systems or data using a privately-owned mobile device use an ACSC approved platform, a security configuration in accordance with ACSC guidance and have enforced separation of work data from any personal data (**ISM** security control 1400)
+* Personnel accessing OFFICIAL and PROTECTED systems or data using a privately-owned mobile device use an ACSC approved platform, a security configuration in accordance with ACSC guidance and have enforced separation of work data from any personal data (**ISM** control 1400)
-* Privately-owned mobile devices do not access SECRET and TOP SECRET systems or data (**ISM** security control 0694)

 The Protected Utility Blueprint does not define a BYOD use case, or provide guidance on how to achieve this outside of this pattern.